 The word is the Hebrew word chane (rhymes with “chain,” only pronounce the ch like you would the ch in Bach).
 It’s not that rare a word in the Old Testament, 69 times in all.
 Usually, it is translated “favor” or “acceptance,” as in “if I have found favor (chane) in your eyes.”

 Its usage is split fairly evenly between describing someone finding favor in another human being’s eyes, such as Jacob finding favor in Esau’s sight, and Joseph finding favor in Pharaoh’s sight; and a human being finding favor in the Lord’s sight, such as Noah, Moses (especially) and, in the Psalms and Proverbs, anyone who walks uprightly.

 So, I don’t know why the ESV translates it “grace” in Zechariah 4:7 and 12:10.
 But these two occasions jump out to me because you just don’t see it that often.

 In 4:7, in the vision God gave to Zechariah, “Grace, grace to it!” is what the people are shouting when Zerubbabel places the finishing stone on the Temple.
 This is how nearly all the English translations render it.
 Only the NIV and NLT differ.
-They go with “God bless it, God bless it,” which actually feels a little closer to the idea of “Let the favor of the Lord test up of this work.”
+They go with “God bless it, God bless it,” which actually feels a little closer to the idea of “Let the favor of the Lord rest upon this work.”

 Notice what they don’t say.
 The people didn’t shout, “Whooo-wee!
 Git ‘r done, Zerubbabel!” (the way I might expect them to where I live in Alabama).
 They didn’t pat themselves on the back and congratulate themselves for all their hard work.
 Why not?
 Because God has already said to them that this temple will be built “Not by might, not by power, but by My Spirit” (v.
 6).